 Of note, Christopher was instructed as both a barrister and an investigation team leader within a Special Investigation and Prosecution Team (SIPT) for the duration of a three year investigation.
 The investigation focused on serious allegations of fraud, corruption, bribery and money laundering committed by government officials within the Turks & Caicos Islands.
 Christopher gained significant experience of compiling complicated production orders and working under the MLAT and LoR processes; in particular with the US Department of Justice.

-Christopher Martin joined Chambers, as a Tenant, in October 2009 following the successful completion of his 12 month pupillage.
+Christopher joined Chambers as a Tenant, in October 2009 following the successful completion of his 12 month pupillage.

-Prior to being called to the Bar Christopher enjoyed an extremely successful and varied career as an Infantry Officer in the British Army.
+Prior to being called to the Bar, Christopher enjoyed an extremely successful and varied career as an Infantry Officer in the British Army.
 He retired holding the rank of Major.
-Christopher has top-level security clearance (Developed Vetting) which was often upgraded to STRAP level.
-He has undertaken significant, sensitive work on behalf of the Treasury Solicitors and other discrete government departments.
-More recently, he has been instructed by the CPS Counter Terrorism Unit to prosecute those charged with terrorism.

-- R v Naish All ER (D) 225 (Mar): The Court of Appeal, Criminal Division, held that in the circumstances, a sentence of four-and-a-half years’ imprisonment for sexual activity with a child and burglary had been excessive and a sentence of two years and nine months’ imprisonment was substituted.
+The Court of Appeal reduced a sentence of four-and-a-half years’ imprisonment for sexual activity with a child and burglary to a sentence of two years and nine months’ imprisonment was substituted.